How To Consume Caffeine In The Healthiest Way, According To A Gut Health Expert

 Negative side effects of caffeine.

-Not to mention, many of your favorite coffee drinks are packed full of syrups, creamers, and sugars—this may drive inflammation and an imbalance of bacteria in the gut microbiome.
-When you regularly take in these sugar sources, you have an increased risk of diabetes, heart disease, autoimmune disease, and a whole host of other medical problems.
+Not to mention, many of your favorite coffee drinks are packed full of syrups, creamers, and sugars—this may drive inflammation and an imbalance of bacteria in the gut microbiome5.
+When you regularly take in these sugar sources, you have an increased risk of diabetes, heart disease, autoimmune disease, and a whole host of other medical problems6.

 How to consume caffeine in a healthy way.